Alessia Cara discography

-Canadian singer-songwriter Alessia Cara has released four studio albums, one live album, four extended plays, twenty-one singles (including five as a featured artist), ten promotional singles and thirty music videos.
+Canadian singer-songwriter Alessia Cara has released four studio albums, two live albums, four extended plays, twenty-three singles (including five as a featured artist), ten promotional singles and thirty music videos.
 She signed to EP Entertainment and Def Jam Recordings in 2014, and began recording her debut album the same year.

 Cara released her debut single, "Here", in April 2015.
 The song became a sleeper hit, reaching number five in the United States and peaking within the top twenty in Australia, Canada, Iceland, and New Zealand.
 Cara released her debut studio album, Know-It-All, on November 13, 2015.
 In February 2016, "Wild Things" impacted contemporary hit radio as the album's second single.
 Later that same year, Cara found greater success in the release of her third single, "Scars to Your Beautiful".
 The single reached the top ten on the Billboard Hot 100 and topped the US pop radio charts, becoming her second song to do so.
 In November 2016, she released a single entitled "How Far I'll Go" for Disney animated film Moana.
 In 2017, Cara collaborated with producer Zedd to create the single "Stay", which reached number seven on the Billboard Hot 100 and became her third chart-topper on the US Mainstream Top 40 chart.
 She also collaborated with rapper Logic to feature in his single "1-800-273-8255", which reached number three on the Billboard Hot 100.

 The lead single from Cara's second studio album, The Pains of Growing, called "Growing Pains" was released on June 15, 2018, and charted at number 65 on the Billboard Hot 100 and number 36 in Cara's native Canada.
 "Trust My Lonely" and "Out of Love" were released as the second and third singles from the album, respectively.
 The Pains of Growing was released on November 30, 2018.
 In 2019, she featured on a remix of Alec Benjamin's "Let Me Down Slowly", which opened at number 79 on the Billboard Hot 100.
 Cara then made her Spanish-language debut on "Querer Mejor", a collaboration with Colombian singer Juanes, which reached number one in Colombia, El Salvador, Nicaragua and Panama.
 She released her third EP, This Summer, on September 6, 2019, which spawned two singles: "Ready" and "Rooting For You", the latter of which reached number 47 in Canada.
 She then released "Make It to Christmas", which charted internationally.
 Throughout 2020, Cara released non-album singles and collaborations, including her contribution to the soundtrack of The Willoughbys with "I Choose".
 The same year, Cara released her first live album, This Summer: Live off the Floor, and her fourth EP, Holiday Stuff.